Nutrient-Rich Vegetable Growing System … Bokashi E-Z Garbage Goober

 It is typically recommend using the EM-Liquid within a few hours of collecting it.
 If you store it for longer than a day or two it will go off – you will tell by the foul smell.

-It may take a week or more if you are just starting getting any EM-Liquid.
+It may take a week or more if you start getting any EM-Liquid.
 Once it begins to form, you will usually collect some every few days.
-It depends on what is being put in the Kitchen Garbage Gobbler if you are getting very little liquid it is ok.
+It depends on what is being put in the Kitchen Garbage Gobbler.
+If you are getting very little liquid, it is ok.

 Some dilution rates for your EM Liquid.

-EM-Liquid is a very useful by-product of Kitchen Garbage Gobbler, and it takes no extra work to produce.
+EM-Liquid is a beneficial by-product of Kitchen E-Z Garbage Gobbler, and it takes no extra work to produce.
 The primary use for EM-Liquid is for feeding plants by adding it to the soil.
-Getting the microbes down to the root level of the plants produces amazing results for plant growth, health and vitality.
+Getting the microbes down to the root level of the plants produces fantastic results for plant growth, health, and vitality.
 Simply put, plant roots thrive on them.
-Compost tea i different, it is fertilizer, and can be used as a foliar spray or a soil additive.
+Compost tea I different; it is fertilizer and can be used as a foliar spray or a soil additive.
 Compost tea differs from EM-Liquid in its microbial makeup.

-- Keep using it in your garden.
+Keep using it in your garden.
 You can still use it as a soil enhancement during the winter months.
-The beneficial microbes may go dormant during the colder temperatures, but they will reactivate as the temperatures rise, as long as there is food for them to thrive, ie. organic material in the soil.
+The beneficial microbes may go dormant during colder temperatures.
+Still, they will reactivate as the temperatures rise, as long as there is food for them to thrive, i.e., organic material in the soil.
 Remember that you will get plenty more EM liquid throughout the year.
-The fresher the EM liquid, the more abundant the beneficial microbes will be and the better the tea is for your plants and garden.
+The fresher the EM liquid, the more abundant the beneficial microbes will be, and the better the tea is for your plants and garden.

 How to Use EM-Solids in Your Garden

-- It can also be added to you worm bins.
+It can also be added to your worm bins.
 Worms love it.

-- Be sure roots of very young plants do not come into direct contact with the waste, as it may burn them.
-The waste is very acidic when first dug in, but neutralizes after 7-10 days.
-It is best to wait 2 weeks before planting.
+Be sure roots of very young plants do not come into direct contact with the waste, as it may burn them.
+The waste is acidic when first dug in but neutralizes after 7-10 days.
+It is best to wait two weeks before planting.

-- If you don’t have room to dig a hole every time your bucket needs emptying, you can create a compost heap, burying the waste in a regular spot in your garden.
-Once the waste has completely broken down, use it as a rich top-soil.
+If you don’t have room to dig a hole every time your bucket needs emptying, you can create a compost heap, burying the waste in a regular garden.
+Once the waste has completely broken down, use it as rich topsoil.
 The solid waste can also be added to a conventional compost bin.

-Bring your Kitchen Garbage Gobbler to the Sustainable Center, you will be given a clean Kitchen Garbage Gobbler and more EM-Dust.
+Bring your Kitchen Garbage Gobbler to the Sustainable Center; you will be given a clean Kitchen E-Z Garbage Gobbler.

 The fermenting table scraps from your Kitchen Garbage Gobbler will be used in OUR garden to grow nutrient-rich vegetables.